22 - Paukenschlag

 Some say the publicity campaign, "Loose lips sink ships" was not really about keeping information from German agents (which were almost non-existent) but to keep people from talking about the Allied disaster happening within sight of America's shores.
 It got so bad the British sent ships and planes to help America defend the East Coast!

-Paukenschlag ("Operation Drumroll") covers Germany's attack on America, from January to June 1942, using the historical U-boat capabilities and optionally, adding the German long-range bombers which could have taken part.
+Paukenschlag (best translated as "a heavy pounding of drums") covers Germany's attack on America, from January to June 1942, using the historical U-boat capabilities and optionally, adding the German long-range bombers which could have taken part, or the US deploying its own carriers against the U-boat menace.
 The game board is based on the sea maps the U-Boat commanders actually used themselves, covering the East Coast, Gulf, and Caribbean.
-Key elements like radar, "Huffduff," German "Milkcows," and a carrier task force are included.
+Key elements like radar, "Huffduff," and German "Milkcows" are included.

 Movement is simple.
 Decisions are complex.
 The next move is yours.